FroCode/AWS-ETL/README.md

 1. Data Analysis: Detailed analysis of the data is in the planning stages.
 2. Lambda function for Increamental Load
+3. Extracting data from PostgreSQL
-3. Dashboard Development: A Power BI dashboard is currently under development to visualize and interact with the dataset.
+4. Dashboard Development: A Power BI dashboard is currently under development to visualize and interact with the dataset.